 - What is a good frame rate?

 60 frames per second (FPS) is the optimal frame rate for the majority of players since it improves responsiveness and immersion.
 Even in games where timing is critical, this is an excellent frame rate.

 - Which frame rate is better,30fps or 60fps?

 It is more likely that a 60fps video will capture twice as much underlying data as a 30fps movie since there are twice as many frames per second.
-It’s also possible to reduce the pace of the movie while maintaining a greater level of quality in slow motion by using 60fps.
+It’s also possible to reduce the movie’s pace while maintaining a greater quality in slow motion by using 60fps.